Alecia Webb-Edgington

 Alecia Webb-Edgington is an American politician.
 She is a former Republican member of the Kentucky House of Representatives.
 She represented the 63rd District, which comprised part of Kenton County.
 Webb-Edgington was a candidate for the United States House of Representatives in the 2012 election.
 She sought to replace the retiring Geoff Davis in Kentucky's 4th congressional district, but was defeated by Lewis County Judge-Executive Thomas Massie.

 Early life, education, and law enforcement career

-She earned a bachelor's degree from Western Kentucky University in sociology and criminology.
-Then, she earned a master's degree from Eastern Kentucky University in criminal justice.
+She earned a bachelor's degree from Western Kentucky University in sociology and criminology followed by a master's degree from Eastern Kentucky University in criminal justice.
 She also went to the 52nd Annual National Security Seminar at the U.S. Army War College and the Executive Leadership Program at the Naval Postgraduate School.

 She worked for the Kentucky State Police as the chief information officer and for the Kentucky Office of Homeland Security, where she became the first female head of the office.